childmindresearch/rbc/README.md

 ## Overview

 This package provides a standalone implementation of the RBC preprocessing pipeline, originally developed in [C-PAC](https://fcp-indi.github.io/).
-With C-PAC now deprecated, this repository serves as the maintained reference implementation using [NiWrap](https://github.com/styx-api/niwrap) for neuroimaging tool integration.
+This repository serves as the maintained reference implementation using [NiWrap](https://github.com/styx-api/niwrap) for neuroimaging tool integration.

 **Reference:** Shafiei et al. (2024).
 "Reproducible Brain Charts: An open data resource for mapping brain development and its associations with mental health." *Neuron*, 113(22):3758-3779.